WillBill84/Homework_week4/README.md

 some things that I might improved in the future are:

 Using more dynamically updated html elements with javascript.
-I came to the realisation towards the end of the build that i could have reduced the amount of html and css used by setting up one main "page" with a core set of html elements and used javascript more to update those elements throughout out the quiz rather than use a "show/hide" technique to display each section of the quiz which kind of "bloats" out the size of the overall app.
+I came to the realisation towards the end of the build that i could have reduced the amount of html and css used by setting up one main "page" with a core set of html elements and used javascript more to update those elements throughout the quiz rather than use a "show/hide" technique to display each section of the quiz which kind of bloats out the size of the overall app.
 It was just a bit more intuitive for me to visualise each section of the quiz and make it work that way until i had to create the scores and dynamically update the page then penny dropped but was out of time by this stage..

-also maybe adding a top 3 or top 5 High scores that checks your quiz scores each time with the current score list.
-If our score is greater than any of the current logged scores then show otherwise don't give an option to input initials and display message instead.
+also maybe adding a top 3 or a top 5 High scores that checks your quiz scores each time with the current score list.
+If your score is greater than any of the current logged/rendered scores then show otherwise don't give an option to input initials and display message instead.

 some better styling or a theme.
-I used a pretty generic kind of bootstrap looking layout just to get things working but it could become a more interesting style or theme and make a more fun "game-show" type environment to add some extra levels of fun..?.
+I did a pretty generic kind of bootstrap looking layout just to get things working but it could become a more interesting style or theme and make a more fun "game-show" type environment to add some extra levels of fun..?.

 ## Technologies